 Did you know that copper kills germs, bacteria and viruses?
 In this post, we explain the science behind the incredible antimicrobial and antibacterial qualities of copper.
 We also explain how you can use a copper water bottle to support your health.
 Let's get started!

 What You Need to Know About the Flu

 If you have ever experienced the flu, you know how incredibly awful it feels.
 You feel chills, aches, and pains all over your body.
 You become confined to your bed and are unable to move much because your body needs to rest as it recuperates.
-Although most of us have found ourselves stuck with the flu, what exactly is the flu, what does it do to our bodies, and how can a copper water bottle help fight off the flu?
-In this post, we set out to answer these very questions.
+Although most of us have found ourselves stuck with the flu, what exactly is the flu and what does it do to our bodies?

 The flu has been around for thousands of years and has caused sickness and death to multitudes of people.
 The flu is caused by the influenza virus, which is speculated to have originated when animal domestication and permanent settlement first began.